Horsley Lodge Limited and Horsley Lodge Golf Club

 15. All members intending to resign their membership shall do so in writing, notifying the Membership Office prior to membership renewal.
 Should a member return within two years he/she may do so without requiring payment of a second joining fee.
 No refund will be granted on subscription or joining fee.

-17. Horsley Lodge may expel from the Club any member whose conduct, is injurious to the character, goodwill or interests of The Club or renders the member unfit to be associated with members of the Club.
-If the Club Committee so requires in relation to any member, Horsley Lodge shall investigate the behaviour, in conjunction with the club committee of any member and consider whether that member shall be expelled from the Club.
+17. Horsley Lodge Ltd may expel from the Club any member whose conduct, is injurious to the character, goodwill or interests of The Club or renders the member unfit to be associated with members of the Club.
+If the Club Committee so requires, in relation to any member, Horsley Lodge Ltd. shall investigate the behaviour in conjunction with the club committee, of any member and consider whether that member shall be expelled from the Club.
 The club committee must not act in anyway by themselves which might prejudice the company or cause it financial loss.
 An expelled member shall forfeit all rights of the membership category and a proportion of the remaining term of subscription shall be refunded.
 The joining fee paid will not be refunded.

 19. Members may sign in up to three guests per day subject to payment of the appropriate green fee prior to the commencement of the round.
-No one person may be signed in as a guest on more than six occasions per annum.
-A member whose guest plays without the payment of a green fee on the day shall be reprimanded and the guest shall be barred.
-Members guest rates shall be set by Horsley Lodge and subject to change from time to time.
-Members may introduce guests to the Clubhouse facilities at no charge.
+A member whose guest plays without the payment of a green fee on the day shall be reprimanded and the guest shall be barred

 20. With the exception of guide dogs or hearing dogs for the deaf, pets should not be brought on to the golf course.